 If the bill is referred to a subcommittee, the subcommittee may hold hearings to inform Members' consideration of the bill.
 It may also conduct a "markup," in which Members can revise the bill's language through amendments.
-The subcommittee will vote to approve the bill and send it to the full committee.
+The subcommittee will "report out" the bill and send it to the full committee.